-- This answer shows important skills such as being pro-active, problem-solving skills, and adaptability.
+- This answer shows important skills such as being proactive, problem-solving skills, and adaptability.

-Secondly, we discuss the adaptability question ‘Tell me about a time when you had to perform a task in which you had little or no experience in doing.
+STAR-Method Example 2: ‘Tell me about a time when you had to perform a task in which you had little or no experience in doing.
 How did you approach this situation, and what did you learn?’

 Situation: ‘In my previous position, my manager had to unexpectedly leave for six months due to a medical condition.

-Task: Because of this unexpected turn of events, our director asked me to step in as interim manager.
+Task: Because of this unexpected turn of events, our director asked me to step in as an interim manager.
 At the time, I was familiar with the basics of management and what my manager was looking for in our team because I worked with her for quite some time.
 However, I was certainly not trained to be a manager yet.

 Action: I accepted the interim position because I enjoy challenges and was confident enough to think that I could do it.
 I gathered the team and told them about the situation we were in.
 Also, I asked them to cooperate together as well as possible and that we had to get through this period together.
 Furthermore, I asked another manager to coach me during the process to make sure all projects would stay on track, and the team would stay productive.